anonymouscat142/Leave-Discord-GC/README.md

 # Leave-Discord-GC
-An extremely messy, slow, and inefficient tool for that on time you want to leave all your Discord group chats with default pictures because your friend spammed you
+An extremely messy, slow, and inefficient tool for that on time you want to leave all your Discord group chats with default pictures because your friend spammed you.
-Doesnt work in light mode
+- Doesnt work in light mode